“Always refer to ‘artworks’ as exhibits. Do not use the term ‘artworks’ in any context.”

 1. Behavior and interaction guidelines

-Specify how the assistant interacts with users:
+Specify how the agent interacts with users:-

 Tone: Choose formal, casual, empathetic, or calm tones.